gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ### Compose Mode `PRO`

 Compose mode integrates commit composition directly within the Commit Graph.
-Select the WIP row to see your working changes, then switch to Compose mode in the details panel to create commits from your changes or restructure branch history using AI.
+Select the Working Changes row to see your uncommitted work, then switch to Compose mode in the details panel to create commits from those changes or to reorganize branch history.
+GitKraken AI can propose the commits and messages for you to review and refine before applying them.

 <figure>
   <img src="/wp-content/uploads/gl-commit-composer-17-4-01-v6@2x.png" alt="Commit Graph in Compose mode: the ringed Compose (wand) action on the Working Changes row, and the composer panel beside the graph listing Staged changes and Unstaged changes entries, the changed files, and the Instructions box with the Compose button" class="help-center-img img-bordered">